ferencberes/twitter-crawler/examples/graph_stream/README.md

 ## Producer

-- collects Twitter data related to the latest news on the fly
+- collects Twitter data related to the latest news on the fly:
-   - Tweets containing the following keywords and hashtags are collected:
+   - only English tweets with the following hashtags are collected:
-   #BREAKING, BREAKING, "breaking news", breakingnews
+   #BREAKING, #BREAKINGNEWS, #breakingnews
 - **sender of the graph stream:**
+   - filter for tweets containing @-mentions
-   - the latest tweets containing @-mentions are pushed to the socket in every 15 seconds
+   - push collected tweets to a socket

 ## Consumer

 - **receiver of the graph stream:**
    - read tweets from the socket
 - extract @-mentions from each tweet JSON object
-- print @-mention links with timestamp, source and target user account
+- print @-mention links with timestamp, source and target user account identifiers

 # Usage